lyteword/chspurgeon-tod/volume-4/psalm-83.md

 **Verse 18.**&nbsp;The Golden Lesson: how taught, to whom, by whom, through whom?

-## WORK UPON THE EIGHTY-THIRD PSALM
+## Works Upon The Eighty-Third Psalm

 "Expositions and Observations on Psalm LXXXIII., "in "Divine Drops distilled from the Fountain of Holy Scriptures: delivered in several Exercises before Sermons, upon Twenty and Three Texts of Scripture.
 By that worthy Gospel Preacher, GUALTER CRADOCK, late Preacher at All Hallows Great in London...
 1650."